catseye/NaNoGenLab/wordplay-finder/README.md

 trying to keep this repository fully public domain, I won't include any sample output based on it here.

-I will however post some to Github and provide a link here.
+I will however post the output on a Github gist and provide a link here.

-I will run it on some public domain sample data and put some sample output here at some point, though.
+Here is some output from it running on the trivial test dictionary found in this directory:

+> > "... vlarthoon ..."
+>
+> Here we see the playwright has used the word _vlarthoon_
+> ("a kind of ornamental sword"),
+> but if we consider that perhaps we are meant to take this as _vlart-hoon_
+> ("the condition or state of being coloured yellow", and "the third gear of a bicycle"),
+> another level of meaning is apparent.